panzi/psypkg/README.md

 In this case `~number` is added between the file name and the extension. `number` is the first number that doesn't produce a confict.

+**NOTE:** I'm not quite sure about the file names.
+It could very well be that they are a bit buggy and not exactly the way they should be.
+For instance without special logic to prevent this I would extract absolute paths for some reason (like `lipsync/thaj000ht.pba`), and some names looks like they are missing a letter at the start (`uckerfish` -> `suckerfish`?
+`quirrel` -> `Squirrel`?).
+Maybe someone can find out the problem in my code?

 	┌────────────────────────────────┐
 	│                                │
 	│  Header                        │